 - Allow the slab to dry naturally at service conditions.
 Protect it from the elements, and avoid maintenance or cleaning processes that will wet the slab.

-- , conduct, and verify reliable, accurate concrete relative humidity testing before proceeding with floor covering.
+- Specify, conduct, and verify reliable, accurate concrete moisture content testing before proceeding with the floor covering.

 The Trouble with Reactive Testing

-For decades, builders and flooring installers have assessed concrete moisture using the anhydrous calcium chloride (CaCl) test of moisture vapor emissions.
-The moisture vapor emission rate (MVER) is the amount of moisture emitted into a salt compound sealed to the surface of concrete with an enclosed moisture dome.
-The anhydrous CaCl test assesses slab surface moisture for 60-72 hours.
-The resulting MVER had been deemed used as an option for determining concrete slab readiness.
+For decades, builders and flooring installers have assessed concrete moisture using the anhydrous calcium chloride test of moisture vapor emissions.
+The moisture vapor emission rate (MVER) is the amount of moisture emitted into a salt compound sealed to the surface of the concrete with an enclosed moisture dome.
+The anhydrous calcium chloride test assesses slab surface moisture content for 60-72 hours.
+The resulting MVER had been deemed as a reliable method for determining concrete slab readiness.

-However, the 21st century brought renewed inquiry regarding the anhydrous CaCl test method.
-The construction industry began to recognize that slab performance, as assessed by CaCl, was often less stable than the MVER first indicated.
-Specifically, professionals focused on the fact that by nature, the anhydrous CaCl test assessed moisture conditions only at the surface of the slab.
-It was time to re-evaluate the historic tool of concrete moisture assessment: the anhydrous CaCl test and its accompanying industry standard, ASTM F1869.
+However, the turn of the 21st century brought renewed inquiry to the anhydrous calcium chloride test method.
+The construction industry began to recognize that slab performance, as assessed by calcium chloride (CaCl), was often less stable than the moisture vapor emissions rate (MVER) first indicated.
+Specifically, professionals focused on the fact that by nature, the anhydrous calcium chloride test did not predict moisture conditions inside the slab.
+It was time to assess the historic tool of concrete moisture assessment itself: the anhydrous calcium chloride test and its accompanying industry standard, ASTM F1869.

-How could a general contractor and specifier help the flooring installer prevent future moisture problems?
+How could a general contractor and specifier help the flooring installer prevent future moisture content problems?

 RH Measurement Success

-RH testing has now been acknowledged as a legitimate means of assessing overall slab moisture levels.
-In fact, the ASTM International approved ASTM F2170 as an alternative to F1869.
+RH testing has now been acknowledged as a legitimate means of assessing overall slab moisture content levels.
+In fact, the American Society for Testing and Materials (ASTM) created ASTM F2170 as an alternate to F1869.
 Ultimately, the industry has recognized that RH is a legitimate and accurate means of determining concrete slab readiness.

-Wagner Meters partnered with peers to develop the original Rapid RH®, a slab moisture measurement system rooted in RH methodology.
-The Rapid RH® uses state-of-the-art in-situ moisture probes with proprietary Smart Sensors which are placed inside test holes drilled into concrete.
-From within, the Rapid RH® probes provide consistently reliable results about the slab’s moisture condition.
+Wagner Meters, an industry leader based in Rogue River, OR, partnered with peers to develop the original Rapid RH®, a slab moisture measurement system rooted in RH methodology.
+The Rapid RH® uses state-of-the-art in situ moisture probes with proprietary Smart Sensors which are placed inside test holes drilled into concrete.
+From within, the Rapid RH® probes indicate consistently more reliable moisture content results for the flooring industry.

 How?
-Through extensive research begun in Sweden in the 1990s, and through further ongoing testing, it has been shown that sensors placed at 40% of the concrete slab depth (for slabs drying from one side) ably predict final moisture conditions if the slab were to be sealed at that point in the drying process.
-There is no need to probe any further to obtain precise, reliable RH measurement with the Rapid RH®.
+Through extensive research begun in Sweden in the 1990s, and through further ongoing testing, it was proven that sensors placed at 40% of the concrete slab depth (for slabs drying from one side) ably predicted final moisture content rate if the slab were to be sealed at that point in the drying process.
+Assessors do not need to probe any further to obtain precise and reliable RH measurement with the Rapid RH® system.

 The Benefits of Proactive Testing

-The Rapid RH® is available as either a single-use or reusable system and provides a state-of-the-art, cost-effective, and efficient way to accurately assess the moisture condition of the slab.
-The Rapid RH® sensors equilibrate, in most cases within 60 minutes, whereas other RH measurement systems can take many more hours.
-While ASTM compliance requires 72 hours for recording the final reading, the speed and accuracy of the Rapid RH® test method allows flooring installers to make business-critical, non-installation decisions in as little as one hour in most cases.
+The Rapid RH® 4.0 EX is a state-of-the-art, cost-effective way to assess concrete moisture content to within three percent of the final slab RH level less than an hour after inserting Rapid RH® Smart Sensors into concrete slabs.
+The Rapid RH® 4.0 EX stackable probe insert allows the sensor to equilibrate, in most cases within 60 minutes, whereas other humidity measurement systems can take many more hours.
+While ASTM compliance requires 72 hours, the speed and accuracy of the Rapid RH® test method allows flooring installers to make business-critical, non-installation decisions within one hour.